dtechub/dtechub.github.io/_posts/2024-08-11-home-auto-rpi-2.md

 source homeautoenv/bin/activate              # activate virtual environment
 pip3 install RPi.GPIO                        # install RPi.GPIO module in virtual environment
 ```
-- Open this folder in VS Code SSH allowing to edit the Python script.
 - In your Python script, import the `RPI.GPIO` module used to control GPIO pins.
 ```python
 import RPi.GPIO as GPIO